MaTraWy/SecuredKnn/README.md

 ## <font color="powderblue" >Secure Inner Product Computation ⌨</font>

 ### <font color ="Pink">Algorithm in NuteShell 📔: </font>
-A set of encrypted documents, each with two encrypted vocabulary vectors $ d', d'' $ that states which vocabulary exsists in this document, stored on a server such as a cloud provider.
-We will be able to do a multi keyword search using two encrypted vocabulary vectors  $ q', q'' $  on the server and return the matched result without exposing any information to a server about the document neither the query.
+A set of encrypted documents, each with two encrypted vocabulary vectors $d', d''$ that states which vocabulary exsists in this document, stored on a server such as a cloud provider.
+We will be able to do a multi keyword search using two encrypted vocabulary vectors  $q', q''$  on the server and return the matched result without exposing any information to a server about the document neither the query.

 <h4><font type ="italic" color ="Green">Code Author: Mahmoud Srewa  </font>👨 , PhD student at the University of Alabama 🏛 - Alsharif labs</h4>

-<h4>Refrence Paper</4> <a href="https://ieeexplore.ieee.org/document/6674958">Privacy-Preserving Multi-Keyword Ranked Search over Encrypted Cloud Data</a>
+<h4>Refrence Paper</h4> <a href="https://ieeexplore.ieee.org/document/6674958">Privacy-Preserving Multi-Keyword Ranked Search over Encrypted Cloud Data</a>

  <h3><font color = "orange "> *__Steps in Nutshell__* 🍜: </font></h3>